nginx/agent/hugo/content/configuration/configuration-overview.md

 Use "nginx-agent [command] --help" for more information about a command.
 ```

-{{< note >}}
-The following commands were deprecated In Instance Manager v2.1:

-- `--instance-name`
-- `--location`

-{{< /note >}}

 </details>

 #### NGINX Agent Config Dirs Option

 Use the `--config-dirs` command-line option, or the `config_dirs` key in the `nginx-agent.conf` file, to identify the directories the NGINX Agent can read from or write to.
-This setting also defines the location to which you can upload config files when using NGINX Management Suite Instance Manager.
+This setting also defines the location to which you can upload config files when using a control/management plane.
 The NGINX Agent cannot write to directories outside the specified location when updating a config and cannot upload files to directories outside of the configured location.
 The NGINX Agent follows NGINX configuration directives to file paths outside the designated directories and reads certificates' metadata.
 The NGINX Agent uses the following directives:

 - [`ssl_certificate`](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_certificate)